islamicity24/AmazonCity/MOd 10 Automating Infrastructure Deployment Lab .md

 # Module 10 - Challenge Lab: Automating Infrastructure Deployment

 ## Scenario
 Up to this point, the café staff created their AWS resources and configured their applications manually—mostly by using the AWS Management Console.
 This approach worked well as a way for the café to get started with a web presence quickly.
-However, they find it challenging to replicate their deployments to new AWS Regions so that they can support new café locations in multiple countries.
-They would also like to have separate development and production environments that reliably have matching configurations.
+However, they find it challenging to `**replicate their deployments to new AWS Regions so that they can support new café locations in multiple countries.
+They would also like to have separate development and production environments that reliably have matching configurations**`.

 In this challenge lab, you will take on the role of Sofía as you work to automate the café's deployments and replicate them to another AWS Region.

 ## Lab Overview and Objectives
-In this lab, you will gain experience with creating AWS CloudFormation templates.
+In this lab, you will gain experience with `creating AWS CloudFormation templates`.
 You will use the templates to create and update AWS CloudFormation stacks.
 The stacks create and manage updates to resources in multiple AWS service areas in your AWS account.
-You will practice using AWS CodeCommit to control the version of your templates.
-You will also observe how you can use AWS CodePipeline to automate stack updates.
+You will `practice using AWS CodeCommit to control the version of your templates`.
+You will also observe how you can `use AWS CodePipeline to automate stack updates`.

 After completing this lab, you should be able to:

-- Deploy a virtual private cloud (VPC) networking layer by using an AWS CloudFormation template
+- Deploy `a virtual private cloud (VPC) networking layer` by using an AWS CloudFormation template
-- Deploy an application layer by using an AWS CloudFormation template
+- Deploy `an application layer` by using an AWS CloudFormation template
-- Use Git to invoke AWS CodePipeline, and to create or update stacks from templates that are stored in AWS CodeCommit
+- Use Git to `invoke AWS CodePipeline`, and to `create or update stacks from templates` that are `stored in AWS CodeCommit`
-- Duplicate network and application resources to another AWS Region by using AWS CloudFormation
+- `Duplicate network and application resources` to another AWS Region by using AWS CloudFormation

 ## Duration
 This lab will require approximately 90 minutes to complete.